gbro3n/configure-js/README.md

 }
 ```

-Run the following command from within the top level directory from which recursive search should start:
+Include this script in your source and run the following command from within the top level directory from which recursive search should start:

 ```
 node configure.js appsettings.development.env